 Fifteen miles south on Highway 93, a visit to historic downtown Kalispell provides a fun diversion when you need to give your legs a break from the slopes.
 Browse boutique shops and quaint eateries housed in one-hundred-year-old buildings on Main Street, then stop by Hockaday Museum of Art to view works by Montana artists.
 Or, bone up on Old West history at the Conrad Mansion, built by Kalispell founders, Charles and Alicia Conrad, in 1895 during the western railroad boom.

 Dubbed “Montana’s outdoor recreation playground”, this city is a hidden gem in the Treasure State.
-Don’t just take it from us, though – come see for yourself with a stay in one of our charming Whitefish vacation cabin rentals!
+Don’t just take it from us, though – come see for yourself with a stay in one of our charming Whitefish vacation cabin rentals and lake house rentals!

 Photo Credit: Phil Trease via Flickr